riceissa/breathing/doc.md

 - can i distract myself using one of the suggestions listed in [Intermittent technique: distraction]?
 - is the breathing difficulty coming from my nostrils being clogged or my turbinates swelling? do i feel resistance in my nose as i breathe (especially on the inhale, in my experience)? if so, can i use a nasal rinse or one of the other strategies listed in [Clearing your nose]?
 - am i exhaling enough air? am i trying to just take in the next breathe before exhaling the current breath? can I exhale just a little bit more? breathing feels so much better when you are able to relax the exhale to its natural completion, and only then begin inhaling.
+When feeling air hunger, unintuitively it sometimes feels better to keep breathing _out_ more air, rather than breathing in.
 - Can I let the exhale end, and just let my natural breathing reflex start the next inhale?
 - can i soften my inhale? can i make it silent, even just for a few breaths?
 - does my brain feel like it's suffocating? if so, i can try to let myself take an occasional mouth breath.